shamshel7/Java-React-API-demo/README.md

 * Bundle the react code with Maven so you don't need to run mvn AND npm on separate ports.
 * Improve styling.
 * Add unit tests.
+* Improve the form validation, to make sure the email format is correct.